G00232918/pands-project/README.md

 In any heatmap the higher values are shown closer to one and the light colours are for the smaller values.

-Petal length and width are positively correlated (r = 0.96), which tells us that as one gets larger so does the other, indicating that petal length and width have a close relationship.
+Petal length and width are positively correlated (0.96), which tells us that as one gets larger so does the other, indicating that petal length and width have a close relationship.

 # References -
 * techopedia - https://www.techopedia.com/definition/32880/iris-flower-data-set